maubanel/UE5-Animations/fixing-model/README.md

 ##### `Step 4.`\|`ITA`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Go back to the material and look at the texture plugged into the **Opacity Mask**.
-It is the full 4 channels.
-This is wrong.
+It is the three 3 channels minus the alpha.
+This is wrong, the only channel that should be plugged into Opacity is the **A** alpha channel.

 ![channel for opacity is wrong](images/ChannelForOpacityIsWrong.jpg)